WordPress database error: [Table './soundbod_wordpress/wp_blc_links' is marked as crashed and should be repaired]

 Up next is a mashup of two brands with proven track records in their fields of expertise.
 With Sennheiser providing quality audio, as always, and Adidas injecting their sporting knowledge into the design of the headphones, they have come up with a product that is almost perfect..

 If it’s quality audio you are after, then these are the headphones for you.
-For a remarkably low $33.00 (Amazon), the Sennheiser CX 685 Adidas headphones offer the best quality sound out of the headphones on this list.
+The Sennheiser CX 685 Adidas headphones offer the best quality sound out of the headphones on this list.
 These little beauties have a mixture of crisp, clear tones mixed with powerful, deep bass that will pump you up and egg you on when out on your runs.

 The acoustically closed canal buds are water and sweat resistant and come with a variety of sizes.
 They also have an innovative secure fit design called EarFin.
 It’s like an adjustable hook that secures the buds in your ears and prevents them falling out.
 This works well and the fit feels secure and comfortable at the same time.
 They also feature strong, reinforced cables for extra durability and strength.